Justia Lawyer Rating

 An Orland Park, IL, DUI Defense Attorney Can Help

 Even though it may seem strange, it is possible to be charged with and convicted of a DUI even if your BAC was below 0.08.
 A DUI conviction comes with many consequences, including possible jail time, expensive fines, and driving restrictions.
 If you have been arrested for or have been charged with DUI, you should speak with a skilled Cook County DUI defense lawyer as soon as possible.
-At the Law Office of John S. Fotopoulos, P.C., we will do everything in our power to help you fight for a favorable outcome.
+At the Fotopoulos Law Office, we will do everything in our power to help you fight for a favorable outcome.
 To schedule a free consultation, call our office today at 708-942-8400.

 Sources: